 - During the quarterly periods in year 2016, our general and administrative expenses increased compared to 2015.
 This was primarily due to increases in compensation costs and professional fees.
 The compensation cost increase was the result of new hires and higher share-based compensation expense due to the non-cash reclassification of certain awards from equity to liability under U.S. GAAP accounting guidelines.
-The increase in professional fees over the same period in 2015 was associated with consulting services and laboratory and office expansions as well as legal, intellectual property and human resources advisory services. - The increase in general and administrative expense in Q1 2017 was primarily due to an increase in compensation costs and professional fees.
+The increase in professional fees over the same period in 2015 was associated with consulting services and laboratory and office expansions as well as legal, intellectual property and human resources advisory services. - · The increase in general and administrative expense in Q1 2017 was primarily due to an increase in compensation costs and professional fees.
 The compensation cost increase was the result of new hires and higher share-based compensation expense due to reclassification of certain awards from equity to liability. - The decrease in general and administrative expense in Q2 2017 was primarily due to a decrease in compensation costs.
-The compensation decrease was the result of a decrease in the fair value of certain option awards classified as liability for accounting purposes under U.S. GAAP.
+The compensation decrease was the result of a decrease in the fair value of certain option awards classified as liability for accounting purposes under U.S. GAAP. - The increase in general and administrative expense in Q3 2017 was primarily due to compensation costs and professional fees.